sonalpcm7530/sonalpcm7530/Student_management System/Readme/STUDENT  MANAGEMENT  PROJECT.md

 Feature to update or add new students data also performed easily.

-At starting we have database of 29 students stored and using JDBC we are connecting MYSQL database  using JConnector URL.
+By deafult starting we have database of 29 students stored and using JDBC we are connecting MYSQL database  using JConnector URL.

 Screenshots: